marykdb/maryk/yaml/README.md

   with `allowUnknownTags` = `true` in constructor any `UnknownTag` for local tags preceded with a single `!`.
 These are also called application specific local tags.

-- `JsonToken.StartComplexFieldName` - when a complex field name was encountered like a sequence or a map.
+- `JsonToken.StartComplexFieldName` - When a complex field name was encountered like a sequence or a map.
-- `JsonToken.EndComplexFieldName` - when the end of a complex field name was encountered.
+- `JsonToken.EndComplexFieldName` - When the end of a complex field name was encountered.

 Exception tokens: